CSS

 CSS Pointer Events: Syntax, Usage, and Examples

 The CSS pointer-events property controls whether or not an element can be the target of mouse clicks, taps, and other pointer interactions.
 With this property, you can make elements ignore user input or allow clicks to "pass through" them.
-It’s a powerful tool for building layered interfaces, interactive designs, and dynamic layouts.
+It’s a powerful tool for building layered interfaces, interactive designs, and dynamic layouts in modern web development.

 How to Use CSS Pointer Events